 Script option 1 (redirect): "I'm flexible on compensation and more focused on finding the right role.
 Could you share the budgeted range for this position?
 That way I can tell you if we're aligned."

-Script option 2 (range with context): "Based on my research and experience level, I'd expect something in the $X to $Y range, but I'm open to discussing the full compensation package including equity, benefits, and growth opportunities."
+Script option 2 (tight range with context): "Based on my research and experience level, I'd expect something in the $X to $Y range, but I'm open to discussing the full compensation package including equity, benefits, and growth opportunities."

 Script option 3 (defer): "I'd love to learn more about the role and responsibilities before discussing compensation.
 Can we revisit this later in the process?"

 Most recruiters will accept any of these.
 If they push back, option 2 is your safest bet.
-It shows you've done your research while keeping the range wide enough to negotiate.
+It shows you've done your research, and a tight range keeps you in the conversation without committing you to a soft number before you've even seen the role up close.

 In the Final Interview Rounds